Purpose and structure of the Bills

 Policy position of non-government parties/independents

-At the time of writing, non-government parties and independents do not appear to have commented on the Bills.
+At the time of writing this Bills Digests, non-government parties/independents do not appear to have commented on the Bill.

 Position of major interest groups